imkalcor/go-raknet/README.md

 # raknet
-bedrock edition networking library built on top of the user datagram protocol (UDP).
+mcpe networking library built on top of the user datagram protocol (UDP).